-By the end of the 2014 World Cup Brazil had played 104 games over twenty World Cup finals, winning 71, drawing 16 and suffering 17 defeats.
-In the process the team has scored 221 goals and let in 102, nearly 10% of those in their loss to Germany and the Netherlands in the 2014 semi-final and third and fourth place play off.
+By the end of the 2018 World Cup Brazil had played 109 games over twenty one World Cup finals, winning 74, drawing 17 and suffering 18 defeats.
+In the process the team has scored 229 goals and let in 105, nearly 10% of those in their loss to Germany and the Netherlands in the 2014 semi-final and third and fourth place play off.

-The only team to play more World Cup finals games than Brazil is Germany, who so far has played 106.
-The other countries making up the top five are Italy with 83 games, Argentina with 77 and England with 69.
+The only team to play the same numer of World Cup finals games as Brazil, is Germany, which has also played 109 games.
+The other countries making up the top five are Italy with 83 games, Argentina with 81 and England with 69.
 France, winners in 2018, have played 66 games.

 Pelé could have a World Cup record book all to himself.
 As well as being the only player to win three World Cups, he is also the youngest goal scorer; youngest hat-trick scorer; youngest scorer in the final (and youngest player in the final); is responsible for the most goals scored in all finals; and has played in the most tournaments when scoring at least one goal.

-On the international stage, the Olympic gold medal for football remains the only major soccer title never to be won by Brazil, having lost in three men’s finals and two women’s finals, the most recent being the men losing to Mexico at Wembley during the London Olympics in 2012.
-Brazil will now hope to correct that anomaly on its soccer CV in Rio in 2016.
-The Maracanã has been chosen to host the opening and closing ceremonies for the 2016 Olympics as well as the soccer tournament.
+On the international stage, the Olympic gold medal for football remained until the 2016 Olymipcs the only major soccer title never to be won by Brazil, having lost in three men’s finals and two women’s finals, the most recent being the men losing to Mexico at Wembley during the London Olympics in 2012.
+But in 2016 it beat Germany in the final at the Maracanã and in 2021 Brazil retained its Olympic title in Tokyo beating Spain in the final.

 While Brazilians restrain their nationalistic tendencies for the World Cup, regional and club tendencies come to the boil every week in a display of joy that is unknown in most other soccer playing nations.
 Going to see a game of football in any stadium in Brazil is fun.
 Violence is rare between Brazilian fans, everything generally being done in good humour and visitors welcomed with open arms to join in this celebration of national passion and pride.

 There are two national soccer tournaments played in Brazil each year.
 The Brasileirão (Brazilian Championship) is played for by the country’s top 20 clubs between March and early December.
-The current champion (2014) is Cruzeiro.
-The four top clubs from the championship will then go on to play other South American teams for the Copa Libertadores, while the next four top finishers in the Brasileirão play the Copa Sudamericana (South American Cup).
+The current champion for 2021 is Atlético-MG.
+The six top clubs from the championship will then go on to play other South American teams for the Copa Libertadores, while the next six top finishers in the Brasileirão play the Copa Sudamericana (South American Cup).

 The other national tournament is the Copa do Brasil (Brazil Cup), with the top, traditional clubs plus representatives chosen by each state, numbering nearly 100 teams in total.
 The winner of the Copa do Brasil also goes forward to play in the Copa Libertadores.
 The current champion of the Copa do Brasil for 2020 is São Paulo’s Palmeiras, and in 2019, Athletico-PR.